riadhbrinsi/soc-analyst-T1-Interview-Part1/README.md

 The repository is organized as follows:

 #Questions: This folder contains a set of interview questions categorized by topic.
 Each topic folder contains a markdown file with the questions and their corresponding answers.
+The questions are about:
+Network Architecture and Protocols: Questions on TCP/IP, DNS, OSI model, etc.
+Operating Systems: Questions on Windows, Linux, macOS, etc.
+Common Security Tools: Questions on firewalls, antivirus software, IDS/IPS, etc.
+Cybersecurity Frameworks and Standards: Questions on NIST, ISO, CIS, etc.
+Scripting Languages: Questions on Python, PowerShell, etc.
+Cloud Computing: Questions on cloud concepts and security issues.
+Incident Response: Questions on procedures and methodologies.
+Data Analysis and Visualization: Questions on tools and techniques.

 #README.md: This file, which you are currently reading, provides an overview of the repository and its contents.